xcore/sc_multi_uart/doc/example_applications.rst

 Application description
 -----------------------

-The demonstration application shows a typical application structure that would employ the Multi UART module.
+The demonstration application shows a typical application structure that would employ the MultiUART module.

-In addition to the two Multi UART logical cores used by ``sc_multi_uart``, the application utilises one more logical core to manage UART data from transmit and receive logical cores.
+In addition to the two MultiUART logical cores used by ``sc_multi_uart``, the application utilises one more logical core to manage UART data from transmit and receive logical cores.

 UART data received may be user commands or data related to a user command selection (see :ref:`sec_demo_features`).